 Things you want to keep in mind before signing off on your copyright agreement:

 2. Final, peer-reviewed manuscripts must be posted to the NIHManuscript submission system (NIHMS) upon acceptance for publication.
-The full text does not have to be available for up to twelve months but the manuscipt submission must be done as soon as the article is accepted.
 This ensures the manuscript is entered into the submission system and assigned a PubMed Central ID.

 3. Understanding which manuscript version will appear in PubMed Central